Charlotte Hogg: Resignation

 In March 2017, Hogg apologised for having previously breached the Bank of England's code of conduct and personal relationships policy.
 She had failed to declare a potential conflict of interest in that her brother worked in the strategy office of Barclays, subject to Bank of England regulation.
 Hogg gave incorrect oral evidence to the Treasury Select Committee.
 She issued a letter of apology to the committee.

 Hogg resigned from her posts at the Bank of England on 14 March after the Select Committee criticised her failure to disclose the conflict, to recognise the seriousness of this and to realise the potential for conflict of interest in her new role.
 The Committee said her conduct "fell short of the very high standards" required and that the committee had "set aside" its previous approval of her appointment.
 The Bank of England conducted a search for two candidates to replace Hogg's vacated positions, one for the COO and the other for Deputy Governor (markets and banking).

 Later career

-Following her departure from the Bank of England, Hogg was appointed chief executive officer (CEO) of Visa’s European operations in October 2017.
+Following her departure from the Bank of England, Hogg was appointed chief executive officer (CEO) of Visa's European operations in October 2017.
 She is currently a member of the Build Back Better Council, founded in January 2021 to "fuel COVID-19 economic recovery and future growth".

+She started working in Alter Domus in 2025.